HelpLee/CESALRoomMonitor/README.md

 ## Local development

-For developers who want to run the source code directly:
+This section is only needed if you want to run or modify the source code directly.

+With Conda:

 ```bash
 conda env create -f environment.yml